consequently/consequently-hugo/content/news/2016/advice-from-undergraduate-logic-students.md

 Prompted by a colleague and friend (thanks [Ruth](https://unimelb.academia.edu/RuthBoeker)!), I've been asking students who took my [upper level](https://consequently.org/class/2015/PHIL20030/) [logic subjects](https://consequently.org/class/2015/PHIL30043/) last year what they learned about *how to learn* logic in the process of taking subjects with me.
 This helpful for me, to get a better understanding of their own practice as logic students, and it's hopefully helpful for them, to reflect more explicitly on how they learn.
 But most of all, I hope that their reflections will be helpful for students who take these subjects with me [in the future](https://consequently.org/class/).
 After all, advice from your *peers* is a fresh and direct in ways that advice from someone whose first encounter with the material was nearly 30 years ago may not be.

 I've been *so* impressed with the answers students sent me.
 They're thoughtful, and insightful, and I'm sure they'll be useful for my students this year.
-I thought I'd share them moer broadly, in case it helps you to learn logic, or to teach it to others.
+I thought I'd share them, in case it helps you to learn logic, or to teach it to others.

 ---